ruaridhmollica/trail/README.md

 # Trail
-A PWA that allows a user to get information about the trees on the Heriot-Watt using QR and Spatial technologies
+A PWA that allows a user to get information about the trees on the Heriot-Watt using QR and Spatial technologies.